wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/F/Fire_Bolt.md

 **Components:** V, S \
 **Duration:** Instantaneous

-You cast a streak of flame at the target.
+You cast a streak of flame at a creature or object.
 Make a ranged spell attack.
 On a hit, you deal 1d10 fire damage.
 An unattended flammable object is ignited.